mejbadev/dentalcare/README.md

 # Used componant
 Home, ContactUs, Services, GetAppointment, Doctors , Blogs, Etc

+# Used React
+In this website I used react bootstrap, react router, router-dom, context-api,

 ### `npm start`

 Runs the app in the development mode.\